 SEP Externships: Students registered for an SEP externship must work at least 20 hours a week and may work no more than 34 hours a week.
 Please also note that individual employers are free to require a minimum number of hours worked as a condition of employment.
 Full time externships are not allowed for SEP placements.
 The allotment of credits for a given number of work hours is as follows:

 30 hours work = 9 Credits

 34 hours work = 10 Credits

 Students who are enrolled in an SEP externship must also take an externship companion course.
-The companion course is the two credit Civil/Criminal Externship Companion Course taught by the Director of Externships and Pro Bono Programs, Jory Steele.
+The companion course is the two credit Civil/Criminal Externship Companion Course taught by Mike Winn, the Director of the Pro Bono and Externship Programs.
 The Registrar will enroll approved externs in the companion course.